Any Sasakian structure is approximated by embeddings into spheres: Introduction and statements of the main results

 Sasakian geometry is an established field of research in geometry and physics which has received ever growing interest in the past decades.
 The focus on Sasakian geometry is partly justified by its connection to the AdS/CFT theory from the physical point of view.
 From a geometric standpoint the interests is also justified by the abundance of structures underlying a Sasakian manifold and the connection to \K geometry.
 In particular, as \K geometry lies in the intersection of complex, symplectic and Riemannian geometry, a Sasakian structure requires the compatibility of CR, contact and Riemannian structures.
 This allows several different approaches to the study of Sasakian geometry.
 In fact, a Sasakian manifold comes equipped with a characteristic vector field (the Reeb vector field) and a transverse \K geometry.
 When the leaves of the Reeb vector field are compact, its orbit space is a \K orbifold.
 A fruitful approach is then to study the \K base to obtain informations on the Sasakian manifold itself, see for instance \cite{bandecappellettimontanoloi20,cappellettimontanoloi19,kotschickplacini22,placini21}.
 Other techniques involve the study of the \K cone over a Sasakian manifold.
 These methods do not require the compactness of the orbits of the Reeb vector field and have proved to be equally effective, see e.g. \cite{collins18,futakionowang09,martellisparksyau08}.
 In this paper we take advantage of both approaches and their interplay.

 Given their close relation, many interesting problems in Sasakian geometry originate by analogy from its older sister, \K geometry.
 This is the case in our paper.
 Namely, we are motivated by a classical result of Tian \cite{tian90} on $C^2$-approximations of polarized \K metrics, later improved by Ruan and Zelditch \cite{ruan98,zelditch98} to a smooth approximation, and its extension due to Ross and Thomas \cite{rossthomas11b} to the orbifold case.
-In particular, in \cite{rossthomas11b} it is proven that any \K form on a polarized \K orbifold can be continuously approximated by embeddings into weighted projective spaces.
+In particular, in \cite{rossthomas11b} it is proven that any \K form on a polarized \K orbifold with cyclic quotient singularities can be continuously approximated by embeddings into weighted projective spaces.
 It is known that not every polarized \K manifold admits an isometric embedding into a complex projective space $\CP^N$.

 In this paper we are interested in the analogous problem in Sasakian geometry.
 Namely, is there a model space such that all Sasakian structures are approximations of structures induced by embeddings in such a model space?
 The natural candidate for such a space is a (weighted) Sasakian sphere as it is the Sasakian manifold whose \K base is a (weighted) complex projective space.
-Our main theorem is the following $C^\infty$-approximation theorem.
+Such Sasakian structures on spheres are obtained as simple deformations of the standard Sasakian structure, cf. \Cref{ExWeightedSphere}.
+Our main theorem is the following $C^{q}$-approximation theorem.

-\begin{theor} Let $(M, \eta, g)$ be a compact Sasakian manifold.
-Then there exist a sequence of Sasakian structures induced by CR embeddings $\varphi_k:M\lra S^{2N_k+1}$ into weighted Sasakian spheres which converge to $(\eta,g)$ in the $C^\infty$-norm. \end{theor} Let us briefly comment this result.
-Firstly notice that there is no assumption on the regularity of the Sasakian structure.
+\begin{theor} Let $(M, \eta, g)$ be a compact Sasakian manifold and fix $q\in\N$.
+Then there exist a sequence of Sasakian structures induced by CR embeddings $\varphi_k:M\lra S^{2N_k+1}$ into weighted Sasakian spheres which converge to $(\eta,g)$ in the $C^{q}$-norm. \end{theor}

+Let us briefly comment this result.
+In analogy with the \K setting, the dimension $2N_k+1$ of the model space tends to infinity as $k\lra\infty$.
+The embeddings of \Cref{TheoMain1} do not preserve the Reeb vector field.
+In fact, the Reeb vector field is the conjugate to the radial direction on the \K cone over $M$.
+This is determined by the hermitian metric on the cone (see \Cref{EqReebField}) so it is not preserved unless the embedding is in fact a Sasakian embedding.
+Notice that there is no assumption on the regularity of the Sasakian structure in \Cref{TheoMain1}.
 In fact, there is no assumption other than compactness of the Sasakian manifold.